ophub/amlogic-s9xxx-armbian/documents/README.md

 reboot
 ```

-After the system reboots, check whether the Bluetooth driver is normal.
-The desktop system can connect Bluetooth devices from the menu.
-It can also be installed using the terminal graphical interface.
+After rebooting, verify the Bluetooth driver is functioning.
+Desktop environments can connect Bluetooth devices via the menu.
+Terminal-based configuration is also available.

 ```shell
 dmesg | grep Bluetooth